felix/dhtsearch/README.md

 nodes, keeping track of interesting packets.
 The most interesting packets are those where another node announces they have a torrent available.

-BitTorrent clients usually raise red flags regarding their legality.
-This client utilises a number of protocols to stay in the DHT network and to download the torrent metadata.
-The actual files hosted by the other node are not retrieved.
+This BitTorrent client only downloads the torrent metadata.
+The actual files hosted by the remote nodes are not retrieved.

 ## Tagging